 God has grown us from a local church revival ministry into an international evangelistic outreach, ministering to thousands.
 Using our weekly television broadcast, Manna-Fest the ministry is reaching around the world with powerful Hebraic and End Time Bible Prophecy teaching.
 The ministry supports prison, benevolence and missionary work outreaches around the world.

 In 2009 the Holy Spirit birthed an important mission, THE OMEGA RANCH PROJECT into the heart of Perry Stone.
 Located directly behind VOE just across the railroad tracks are 80 acres in which the Omega Center International Conference Center, the Prayer Barn, pavilions with an outdoor kitchen, and a baptistery have been built.
-This OCI Conference Center is home to the OCI Church where weekly services are held in addition to host of the ministry conferences.
+This OCI Conference Center is home to The Ramp Church in Cleveland where weekly services are held.
 We are entering the next phase of planning and development on this property to build the future youth camp for reaching today’s generation!

 In 2010 the Holy Spirit directed the ministry to purchase a home which would house, “Women of Hope.”
 This outreach ministry directed by David and Connie Herring offers a Christ-centered 15-month program promoting healing, deliverance, wholeness, independence, structure and family restoration for women.